Table of contents

 How to protect your Mac from cable hacking

 An O.MG cable is designed to look almost indistinguishable from a real cable.
-Given how difficult it is to determine a hacking cable by just looking at it, make sure your Mac is protected with an anti-malware solution like Clario.
+Given how difficult it is to determine a hacking cable by just looking at it, you need to make sure your devices and privacy are protected.

 Wrapping Up